Unramified Grothendieck-Serre for simply-connected group schemes satisfying an isotropy condition via unipotent chains: Lifting to a relative curve and descent to A1

 \subsection{Fibering into curves}

-Recall that for a reductive group scheme $\bG$ we have a notion of unipotent chain, see Definition~\ref{def:UnipChain}.
+Recall that for a reductive group scheme $\bG$ we have the notion of a unipotent chain, see Definition~\ref{def:UnipChain}.
 If we choose a pair of opposite parabolic subgroup schemes $\bP_\pm\subset\bG$, we get the notion of a trivial unipotent chain, see Definition~\ref{def:TrivUnipChain}.
 The following proposition is similar to~\cite[Prop.~4.2]{CesnaviciusGrSerre} (cf.\ also~\cite[Prop.~4.4]{FedorovMixedChar}).
 The main difference is item~\eqref{item:ext}.
 The torus $\bT$ is only needed to equate the group schemes later in Section~\ref{sect:Equating}.

-\begin{proposition} Let $X$ be an integral affine scheme smooth, of finite type, and of positive dimension over a semilocal Dedekind domain.
-Let $\bG$ be a reductive $X$-group scheme with opposite parabolic subgroup schemes $\bP_\pm\subset\bG$ and a maximal torus $\bT\subset\bP_-\cap\bP_+$.
+\begin{proposition} Let $X$ be an integral affine scheme smooth and of positive relative dimension over a semilocal Dedekind domain.
+Let $\bG$ be a reductive $X$-group scheme with opposite parabolic $X$-subgroup schemes $\bP_\pm\subset\bG$ and a maximal $X$-torus $\bT\subset\bP_-\cap\bP_+$.
 Let $T\subset Y\subset X$ be closed subsets such that $Y$ is fiberwise of positive codimension over the Dedekind domain and $T$ is of codimension at least two in $X$.
-Let $\cE$ be a $\bG$-torsor such that there is a unipotent chain of $\bG$-torsors over $X-T$ connecting $\bG_{X-T}$ to $\cE_{X-T}$ and assume that the chain is trivial over $X-Y$.
-Then for a finite set $\bx$ of closed points of~$X$, there are
+Let $\cE$ be a $\bG$-torsor over $X$ such that there is a unipotent chain of $\bG$-torsors over $X-T$ connecting $\bG_{X-T}$ to $\cE_{X-T}$ and assume that the chain is trivial over $X-Y$.
+Then for a finite set $\bx$ of points of~$X$, there are